Elo rating system: Video games and online games

 Many video games use modified Elo systems in competitive gameplay.
 The MOBA game League of Legends used an Elo rating system prior to the second season of competitive play.
-The Esports game Overwatch, the basis of the unique Overwatch League professional sports organization, uses a derivative of the Elo system to rank competitive players with various adjustments made between competitive seasons.
+The online platform FACEIT, which supports multiple esports games but is most notable for its Counter-Strike pick-up game circuit, uses Elo to rank and match players with one another.
+The esports game Overwatch, the basis of the unique Overwatch League professional sports organization, uses a derivative of the Elo system to rank competitive players with various adjustments made between competitive seasons.
 World of Warcraft also previously used the Glicko-2 system to team up and compare Arena players, but now uses a system similar to Microsoft's TrueSkill.
 The game Puzzle Pirates uses the Elo rating system to determine the standings in the various puzzles.
 This system is also used in FIFA Mobile for the Division Rivals modes.
 Another recent game to start using the Elo rating system is AirMech, using Elo ratings for 1v1, 2v2, and 3v3 random/team matchmaking.
 RuneScape 3 used the Elo system in the rerelease of the bounty hunter minigame in 2016.
 Mechwarrior Online instituted an Elo system for its new "Comp Queue" mode, effective with the Jun 20, 2017 patch.
 Age of Empires II DE and Age of Empires III DE are using the Elo system for their Leaderboard and matchmaking, with new players starting at Elo 1000.
 Competitive Classic Tetris (Tetris played on the Nintendo Entertainment System) derives its ratings using a combination of players' personal best scores and a highly modified Elo system.

 Few video games use the original Elo rating system.
 According to Lichess, an online chess server, the Elo system is outdated, with Glicko-2 now being used by many chess organizations.
 PlayerUnknown’s Battlegrounds is one of the few video games that utilizes the very first Elo system.
 In Guild Wars, Elo ratings are used to record guild rating gained and lost through guild-versus-guild battles.
 In 1998, an online gaming ladder called Clanbase was launched, which used the Elo scoring system to rank teams.
 The initial K-value was 30, but was changed to 5 in January 2007, then changed to 15 in July 2009.
 The site later went offline in 2013.
 A similar alternative site was launched in 2016 under the name Scrimbase, which also used the Elo scoring system for ranking teams.
 Since 2005, Golden Tee Live has rated players based on the Elo system.
 New players start at 2100, with top players rating over 3000.
 Despite many video games using different systems for matchmaking, it is common for players of ranked video games to refer to all matchmaking ratings as Elo.